-§12-303 Recovery of Value Transferred or Received in Breach of Ethical Standards.
+§12-203 Recovery of Value Transferred or Received in Breach of Ethical Standards.

 - (1) General Provisions.
-The value of anything transferred or received in breach of the ethical standards of this Article or regulations promulgated hereunder by an employee or a non-employee may be recovered from both the employee and non-employee. - (2) Recovery of Kickbacks by the [State].
-Upon a showing that a subcontractor made a kickback to a prime contractor or a higher tier subcontractor in connection with the award of a subcontract or order thereunder, it shall be conclusively presumed that the amount thereof was included in the price of the subcontract or order and ultimately borne by the [State] and will be recoverable hereunder from the recipient.
+The value of anything transferred or received in breach of the ethical standards of this Article or regulations [operational procedures] promulgated hereunder by an employee or a non-employee may be recovered from both the employee and non-employee. - (2) Recovery of Kickbacks by the [Purchasing Agency].
+Upon a showing that a subcontractor made a kickback to a prime contractor or a higher tier subcontractor in connection with the award of a subcontract or order thereunder, it shall be conclusively presumed that the amount thereof was included in the price of the subcontract or order and ultimately borne by the [Purchasing Agency] and will be recoverable hereunder from the recipient.
 In addition, said value may also be recovered from the subcontractor making such kickbacks.
 Recovery from one offending party shall not preclude recovery from other offending parties.

-The definition of "kickback" may be found in Section 12-206(2).
+The definition of "kickback" may be found in Section 12-106(2).

-Part D - [Ethics Commission]
+Part C - [Ethics Commission]

-§12-401 [Ethics Commission].
+§12-301 [Ethics Commission].